 To Share Your HPT Resources

-If you have some content to contribute, please send it to any of the Site Administrators as a PDF – please ensure that you are legally able to share it.
+If you have some content to contribute, please send it to any of the Site Blog Team members as a PDF – and please ensure that you are legally able to share it.
 Please include a photo of yourself, a bio, and any contact info you wish us to publish.

 We reserve the right to accept or reject any and all content contributions.

-If we accept your contributions we will add a page to the Site Resources tab.
+If we accept your contributions we will use it in a Blog Post and we may add it to a page under the Resources From HPTers tab.

 What Is HPT?

 Human Performance Technology – An integrated systems approach to improving human performance.

 - Is focused on valuable, measured results;